Frequently Asked Questions

 11. Can you have homes delivered in states other than Nevada?

 At Factory Home Center, we can have homes delivered to California, Utah, Arizona, Oregon, New Mexico.
 Outside of Nevada, the home buyer will need to contract with local licensed set up company and will pay sales tax separately (if applicable) to state the home is delivered to.
-Although your home is delivered outside of Nevada you are still eligible to finance home and the manufactures home warranty remains in effect.
+Although your home is delivered outside of Nevada, the manufactures home warranty remains in effect.

 12. What Kinds Of Financing Are Available For Manufactured Homes?